bgilmer77/openhab-docs/addons/actions.md

 ## Core Actions

-The following Actions are a core part of openHAB and do not need to be separately installed.
+The following Actions are built in to openHAB:

 ### Event Bus Actions

-- `sendCommand(String itemName, String commandString)`: Sends the given command to the specified Item to the event bus.
+- `sendCommand(String itemName, String commandString)`: Sends the given command to the specified Item via the event bus.
-- `postUpdate(String itemName, String commandString)`: Sends the given status update to the specified Item to the event bus.
+- `postUpdate(String itemName, String commandString)`: Sends the given status update to the specified Item via the event bus.

-When the result of the commandString is to cause some action (e.g. turn on a light, change a thermostat to a new temperature, etc.) then use sendCommand.
-When interacting with widgets on the user interfaces commands are sent to the Items.
+When the execution of `commandString` causes some action (e.g. the turn on of a light or the changing of a thermostat to a new temperature, etc.), use `sendCommand`.
+When interacting with a widget on a user interface, the command is sent to the Item.

-When the result of the commandString is to change the state of an Item without causing some action (i.e. to make the state of an Item match the state of a device without commanding the device to change) then use postUpdate.
+When the result of the `commandString` is to change the state of an Item without causing some action to occur (i.e. to make the state of an Item match the state of a device without commanding the device to change), use postUpdate.

-As a general rule, is better to call `MyItem.sendCommand(command)` and `MyItem.postUpdate(command)` where possible because the Item methods are able to handle a wider variety of commands appropriately.
-The Actions are best reserved for use in cases where the Item's name is determined at runtime.
+As a general rule, it is better to call `MyItem.sendCommand(command)` and `MyItem.postUpdate(command)`.
+This is because Item methods are able to handle a wider variety of commands appropriately.
+Actions are best reserved for use in cases where the Item's name is determined at runtime.

 - `Map<Item, State> storeStates(Item item1, Item item2, ...
 Item itemn)`: Returns a `Map<Item, State>` with the current state of each Item.
 All members of Groups are put into the Map but not the Group's state itself.
-- `restoreStates(Map<Item, State> statesMap)`: Restores the items' states from the map.
+- `restoreStates(Map<Item, State> statesMap)`: Restores the Items' states from the map.
 If the saved state can be interpreted as a command (ON/OFF/etc.), a command is sent to the Item.
 Otherwise an update is sent to the Item.

 ### Audio Actions